Sealu519/cs50p-ps-solutions/README.md

 # cs50p
-For the purpose of self-taught cs50p course and homework repo
+For the self-taught purpose of cs50p course and homework keep updating...